mrspeaker/InternetExplorer/README.md

 **Controls:**

-Type "/" to enter text mode (no gui yet - you have to type blindly!).
+Type "/" to enter text mode.
 Type a subreddit and hit enter, it will load any imgurls.

     WSAD: Move
     Arrows: Rotate
     Q/E: Up 'n down
     Space: Remove an obelisk.
     Enter: When you are looking at a "/r/<subreddit>" obelisk, loads the subreddit.
+    Z: reset sensor.

 ![reddit](https://cloud.githubusercontent.com/assets/129330/6380386/3bd59478-bd07-11e4-9e75-1526cd6aa7a0.png)